 Rev 20:12 quoted above indicates that the contents of the books are used in judgment.
 The contents of the books are also clearly connected to people’s acts.
 This shows that our acts are not forgotten; information is not lost.
 The books are records of information in some form, not necessarily in the bound format we are familiar with.
 What do those records include?

-A record of each person’s acts good or bad not for the purpose of deciding fate (salvation or not) as that is determined by their decisions but to determine rewards.
+A record of each person’s acts not for the purpose of deciding fate (salvation or not) as that is determined by their decisions but to determine rewards:

 “For whosoever shall give you a cup of water to drink in my name, because ye belong to Christ, verily I say unto you, he shall not lose his reward.”
 (Mark 9:41)

 Rewards are distinct from the gift of eternal life (Rom 6:23).
 One must receive the free gift in order to be there (in heaven) to get the rewards.